mighteejim/linode-cli-ai/README.md

 ### Add New Templates

 1. Fork this repository
-2. Create your template in `linodecli_ai/templates/your-template/`
+2. Create your template in `linodecli_build/templates/your-template/`
-3. Add to `linodecli_ai/templates/index.yml`
+3. Add to `linodecli_build/templates/index.yml`
 4. Submit a pull request

-Use `linode-cli ai templates scaffold` to help create your template.
+Use `linode-cli build templates scaffold` to help create your template.

 ### Report Issues

 Found a bug?
 Have a feature request?
-[Open an issue](https://github.com/linode/linode-cli-ai/issues)!
+[Open an issue](https://github.com/linode/linode-cli-build/issues)!

 ### Improve Documentation